Betta Fish Fin Rot: Symptoms, Causes & Treatments

 Both tail biting and fin rot look identical.
 However, they are truthfully quite different in terms of treatment and causes.
 Tail biting is a self-destructive behavior brought on by stress and boredom in bettas, but fin rot is controlled by pathogens that eat away at fins without the betta’s involvement.

-Sometimes incompatible tank mats will nip the fins of your betta, which can give them a ragged appearance.
-Always monitor the behavior of certain fish if you add them to your betta’s tank.
+Sometimes, incompatible tankmates will nip the fins of your betta, which can give them a ragged appearance.
+This phenomenon results in a condition known as fin loss.
+Always monitor the behavior of tankmates that you add to your betta’s aquarium.

 Determining if your betta has fin rot is the first step to a successful treatment.
-Keep in mind your betta may not show all the symptoms, but if you notice most of the symptoms are showing up on your betta fish, they are likely suffering from either a mild or severe case of fin rot.
+Keep in mind your betta may not show all the signs, but if you notice that most of the signs are showing up on your betta fish, they are likely suffering from either a mild or severe case of fin rot.

 - Ragged fins